osisoft/testing-content/content/api-reference/identity/identity-azure-active-directory-tenants.md

 <a id="opIdAzureActiveDirectoryTenants_Get Total Count of AAD Tenant in Tenant"></a>

-Return total number of Azure Active Directory tenants in a OSIsoft Cloud Services Tenant.
-This endpoint is identical to the GET one but it does not return any objects in the body.
+Returns total number of Azure Active Directory tenants in a OSIsoft Cloud Services tenant.
+This endpoint is identical to the GET method but it does not return any objects in the body.

 ### Request
 ```text